patricksteenks/404finder/README.md

 Great to find 404's on your website

 ## Usage
-just run `python 404finder.py <url-to-sitemap.xml>` to run the script.
+Just run `python 404finder.py <url-to-sitemap.xml>` to run the script.

 ### Open-source
 Feel free to duplicate, replicate or adjust the script.